Green Mapping Steps start with a sketch of

 The 2nd of the Green Mapping Steps involves identifying the different putting zones in which the hole can be cut on the green.
 For example, some greens have a false front that can't be used for a pin location.

 Most golf superintendents use a standard system whereby they balance the left and right sides of the green as well as the back, middle, and front.
 This prevents wear and tear and presents the golfer with a different challenge each day.

 Golfers are often given a diagram of the weekly pin rotation to identify the day's pin position.

 This is especially useful for blind or raised greens when it is not possible either to see the green or the bottom of the flag.

 It is also useful for you in the preparation of your own Pocket Guide as each zone represents an area where you will need to know something about how your ball will break.

-The third of the 5 Green Mapping Steps involves identifying the most probable locations where the hole can be cut.
+The 3rd of the Green Mapping Steps involves identifying the most probable locations where the hole can be cut.
 Old hole plugs show where the hole was previously located.

 However, if you play regularly at a course you will learn over time the different pin locations for each green.